achariam/achariam.github.com/dad.md

 My dad[^1] led our small family through many hills and valleys over his lifetime and all through it we never felt a limit to his love for us.
 In fact, he had so much love to give that he readily shared it with those around him as well.

-While I know it's impossible to sum a special life in a few paragraphs, I thought I'd share a few vignettes that hopefully represents the kind of man he aspired to be and ultimately was.
+While I know it's impossible to sum a special life in a few paragraphs, I thought I'd share a few vignettes that hopefully represent the kind of man he aspired to be and ultimately was.

 <figure>
   <img src="/assets/img/dad/classic.png" alt="My parents"/>